kagetora66/cl-docx/Readme.md

 # How to Install

-1: Copy the contents of the file to yout quicklisp's local-project folder
+1: Clone the repository to your quicklisp's local-project folder

 2: Use this to load the contents: